 2. Post your ad on multiple job boards.

 Job boards are a good way to source civil engineers.
 When posting your job ad, you'll want to take a shotgun approach and post it on popular sites for their wide and general reach, and then you'll want to post it to niche sites for a more targeted approach.
-Indeed and Glassdoor are perfect for reaching a broad, general audience.
+Indeed is perfect for reaching a broad, general audience.
 Post the ad on your website and then make sure to configure it correctly so that it can integrate with Google for Jobs.
 This will allow your job ad to show up in search results.
 Our guide explains how to do this, but there are companies who can do it for you.

 Check out our engineering job posting sites ranking for some pricing information.